itsmattch/question-vault/programming/README.md

+## General Programming

+This collection covers a wide array of topics that form the foundation of programming across various languages and paradigms.
+The aim of it is to provide an in-depth understanding of key techniques and methodologies that underpin programming, irrespective of specific language syntax or semantics.

+Here you'll find questions on everything from fundamental concepts like floating-point arithmetic and numeral systems, to more advanced topics like the CAP theorem, Eventual Consistency, Event Sourcing, and CQRS.

-## Floating-point error mitigation
+### Floating-point error mitigation

 In any system where precise mathematical calculations are critical, handling floating-point numbers can pose significant challenges due to inherent imprecision issues.

 This is particularly crucial in financial systems where currency calculations demand high precision, and in scientific computations or engineering applications that might involve very large or very small numbers.

 1. [What is a floating point number?](/programming/repository/float.md)
 2. [How are floating point numbers represented in computer memory?](/programming/repository/float-in-memory.md)